Guide to Morocco’s festivals June 2026

 Jazzablanca

-Celebrate jazz, folk and reggae music at this star-studded outdoor event in the heart of Casa.
-The lineup for 2024, click here for the programme, brings together a mix of local and international artists, including UB40 on their world tour, Paolo Nutini, James Blunt, Sarah & Ismael, Zucchero, Tarwa n-Tiniri, and many more.
-I am excited to share the joy of music and cultural and emotional expression with this lively city crowd.
-Tickets are available online through ticket.ma website .
-Day passes are MAD600, or 3-day passes are MAD1500 pp.
+Celebrate jazz, pop, folk and reggae music at this star-studded outdoor event in the heart of Casa.
+The lineup for 2026 — click here for the programme — brings together a mix of local and international artists, including Robbie Williams, Scorpions, Ms Lauren Hill, Jessie J, and many more.
+A lively city crowd gathers at Anfa Park, Arab League Park, and the streets of Casablanca.
+Tickets are available online here.

 Mawazine

-It is a long-awaited comeback for Mawazine.
-The last edition was held in 2019, which, according to Hespresso, 'pulled in a whopping 2.75 million people, making it the world’s biggest music festival'.
-This year marks the 19th edition of Mawazine, also known as ‘Rhythms of the World’ for the international artists and festivalgoers it attracts over the nine days.
+2024 marked a long-awaited comeback for Mawazine.
+Before that the last edition was held in 2019, which, according to Hespresso, 'pulled in a whopping 2.75 million people, making it the world’s biggest music festival'.
+This year marks the 21st edition of Mawazine, also known as ‘Rhythms of the World’ for the international artists and festivalgoers it attracts over the nine days.
 Mawazine aims to be accessible and uniting, and a large percentage of the festival is free.
 You can read more about the festival’s business model here.

 Performances will be held at different venues around the city.